• Skip to primary navigation

 chewy-chocolate-paleo-cookies

-These vegan chocolate crinkle cookies are no chill - yes, the cookie dough doesn't require any chilling!
+These paleo chocolate cookies are no chill - yes, the cookie dough doesn't require any chilling!
 Meaning, this cookie recipe is super easy and can be completed (start to finish) in under 30 minutes.

 First, preheat your oven to 350 degrees F.